Kakamega Forest National Reserve | Western Kenya | Kakamega County

 Others include the Yellow-mantled Widowbird, Uganda Woodland Warbler, White-chinned Prinia, Turner’s Eremomela, Green Hylia, Yellow-bellied Hyliota, Vieillot’s Black Weaver, and Olive-Green Camaroptera, African Broadbill, Snowy-headed Robin-Chat, Hairy-breasted Barbet, Green-throated Sunbird, Mackinnon’s Fiscal, and others.

-White-spotted Flufftail, Dusky Tit, Luhder’s Bush-Shrike, Black-crowned Waxbill, White-breasted Negrofinch, Yellow-crested Woodpecker, Equatorial Akalat, White-tailed Ant-Thrush, Blue-headed Bee-eater, Common Wattle-eye, Jameson’s Wattle-eye, Black-billed Turaco and Yellow-bellied Wattle-eye.
+White-spotted Flufftail, Dusky Tit, Luhder’s Bush-Shrike, Black-crowned Waxbill, White-breasted Negrofinch, Yellow-crested Woodpecker, Equatorial Akalat, White-tailed Ant-Thrush, Blue-headed Bee-eater, Common Wattle-eye, Jameson’s Wattle-eye, Black-billed Turaco, and Yellow-bellied Wattle-eye.

 Kakamega Forest Wildlife

-Kakamega Forest Trees species
+Kakamega Forest Trees Species

-This includes 60 species of ferns, 150 species of trees and shrubs, and 170 species of flowering plants including 60 species of orchids with 9 species found only in this forest.
+This includes 60 species of ferns, 150 species of trees and shrubs, and 170 species of flowering plants, including 60 species of orchids, with 9 species found only in this forest.

-Kakamega Forest National Reserve Best Time to Visit | Hotels & Lodges | How to Get to Kakamega Forest
+Best Time to Visit | Hotels & Lodges | How to Get to Kakamega Forest

 Best time to visit Kakamega Forest National Reserve